tighten/tlint/readme.md

 - fully qualified class name only when it's being used a string (class name)
 - blade directive spacing conventions
 - don’t use environment variables directly in code; instead, use them in config files and call config vars from code
+- there should only be rest methods in an otherwise purely restful controller

 ## Todo Lints
 - mailable values (from and subject etc) should be set in build() not constructor